MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_nano.md

 New-Item -Type Directory -Path $env:ProgramFiles'\docker\'
 ```

-Download the Docker daemon and client and copy these into 'C:\Program Files\docker\' of the container host.
+Download the Docker Engine and client and copy these into 'C:\Program Files\docker\' of the container host.

 **Note** - Nano Server does not currently support `Invoke-WebRequest`, the downloads will need to be completed from a remote system and then copied to the Nano Server host.